 Kids watch more than they listen to lectures.
-You might be the greatest money manager in the world, but if you don’t show and tell your kids on what you’re doing then they can’t learn from you.
+You might be the greatest money manager in the world, but if you don’t show and tell your kids about what you’re doing, they can’t learn from you.

 4. Make allowances count

 Growing up my parents gave me basic chores of just mowing the lawn and taking out the trash, and the only thing I really got paid for was the lawn.

 I think, though, that by incorporating other weekly tasks for my son to do, will give him both a sense of responsibility and also an appreciation for the money he earns for the task he does.
 Go beyond spending money.

 The older your child is, or depending on their maturity level, you can add more chores or give them more responsibility.
 While there is nothing wrong with giving your children money or gifts, not making them work for something in their life can leave them without a sense of money.

 You don’t have to force them to do everything around the house.
 You can give them options.

 Once they have reached a certain age, you can start offering them opportunities.
 You can still require them to do the basic chores around the house.
 Find some additional things to do around the house, let them decide if they want to take up those jobs for money or pass.

 Just like a 401k match, you can add to their savings total.
 That should give them an incentive to fill their piggy banks.
 Don’t forget about the grandparents!
 Let them match, too.

 As your child gets older (or even when they’re still young), you can open up a bank account for them.
 There are plenty of banks which offer savings account for kids.